 Platys are one of the several livebearing species of freshwater fish popular with aquarium enthusiasts.
 Grouped together with their close cousins, the swordtails, platys are part of the genus known as Xiphophorus.
 They are hardy, compatible with other fish, and are extremely easy to breed.
 They also come in a variety of attractive colors and forms.

 01 of 09

 Platys are one of the more colorful freshwater fish, with base colors that range from pale yellows all the way to deep black and many shades in between.
-As with many fish species, there are also albino variants.
+As with many fish species, there is also an albino variant.
 Within each of the color groups, there are many shades, along with a number of names used to describe them.
-It is common for platys to exhibit several colors as well as a variety of shades all in the same fish.
+It is common for platys to exhibit several colors as well as various shades all in the same fish.
 Colors seen in platys include:

 - Red: referred to as blood red, brick red, coral red, velvet red

 02 of 09

 When the rays of the caudal and dorsal fins are black, the pattern is said to be a wagtail.
 Wagtails can occur with virtually any body color and can be combined with other color patterns.
 For instance, the painted or variegated pattern may be combined with the wagtail trait.
 Red or gold are the most commonly seen colors of wagtails, but the variation can also exhibit blue, gold, or green colors.
-The wagtail color pattern is also frequently seen in another group within the genus, the swordtails.
+The wagtail color pattern is also frequently seen in another species within the genus, the swordtails.

 03 of 09

 Dark splotches of various sizes and shapes all over the body is a common color pattern.
 Usually called the variegated pattern, it's also referred to as painted, as it resembles the dabbling of an artist's brush.
 Variegated patterns may be combined with any base color, as well as with other color patterns or tail variations.
 The highly popular Mickey Mouse platy is a type of variegated color pattern.

 04 of 09